 DonJames in the NES port of P.O.W.: Prisoners of War is more deadly, overpowered, and hair-tearing aggravating than every other enemy in the game put together.
 He moves quickly and is tough to get to, and has both a five-way gun and unlimited grenades, both of which kill you in one hit.
 He also has the nasty habit of grenading the spot where your next life begins, meaning you lose another life before you can even move!
 And just for a little bloody, fragmented icing on the cake, he shows up twice.

 Also from the same game, Krang.
-Another boss that takes a lot of punishment before being defeated, and he has quite a few attacks prepared, including a missile attack, a long-range kick that will often hit you, and a punch which he doesn't use as often as the other two attacks.
-This Troper found this boss harder than the final boss himself, mostly because of how much health Krang has before finally submitting, and given the myriad of attacks Krang has.
+Another boss who takes a lot of punishment before being defeated, and he has quite a few attacks prepared, including a missile attack, a long-range kick that will often hit you, and a punch which he doesn't use as often as the other two attacks.
+It's not uncommon to lose a couple lives in that fight.

 Shogun, the sixth level's boss. qualifies for this in spades considering his basic attacks out-range your own and also can can counter your jump kicks unless you have perfect timing.
 It gets even worse when he Turns Red and his head flies off of his body and around the room trying to attack you while his body also tries to attack you at the same time.
 He is also the boss of That One Level, so have fun dealing with that.